-The Cardiovscular Biophysics Laboratory seeks to advance the frontiers of diagnosis and therapy, as well as to serve as an environment for trainees (undergraduate, graduate, medical students, cardiology fellows and post-docs) to acquire and master concepts, to advance the state of knowledge by model-based prediction of ‘new’ physiology from first principles, and participate in physiologic data acquisition and analysis.
+The Cardiovascular Biophysics Laboratory seeks to advance the frontiers of diagnosis and therapy, as well as to serve as an environment for trainees (undergraduate, graduate, medical students, cardiovascular fellows and post-docs) to acquire and master concepts, to advance the state of knowledge by model-based prediction of ‘new’ physiology from first principles, and participate in physiologic data acquisition and analysis.

 The Cardiovascular Imaging and Clinical Research Core Laboratory is a university-based laboratory that supports clinical research studies by providing noninvasive cardiovascular procedures with standardized measurements and analyses.

 The Center for Cardiovascular Research (CCR) supports basic research laboratories that focus on understanding the biologic processes that are responsible for cardiovascular disease.